frstrtr/c2pool/README.md

 # cpool
-p2pool exchange/pool written in c++ and LMDB
+p2pool exchange/pool written in c++ and LMDB.